 Depicting a faded charm of the Italian city of Venice, Polpo Soho is a cosy restaurant and ideal for a meal in the winter months.
 The low lighting and relaxed vibe make Polpo a great place to escape to whilst it gets cold and grim outside.

 Polpo’s brunch menu isn’t widely known about, and in fact we ended up with a brunch booking here as there was literally nowhere else with a table available for brunch when booking the night before!

 Although the lunch and dinner menu at Polpo focuses on serving up small sharing plates, their brunch dishes were enormous and delicious.
 We ordered the smoked salmon, scrambled eggs & toasted sourdough and watercress, mushrooms and ricotta on toasted sourdough.

-Both dishes were served in large portions which would fuel the diner for the full day!
+Both dishes were served in large portions which would fuel a diner for the whole day!
 The presentation and taste of them was also perfect and we were very impressed.

 We also ordered ricotta doughnuts with cinnamon sugar as a sweet dish to end with.
 These arrived as three bite sized doughnuts which weren’t too sweet but ideal for ending the meal with, alongside a well made latte of course!

 The brunch menu at Polpo is extremely affordable, especially considering the amount of food served.
 The savory dishes are between £6-£8 and sweet dishes are £3.
 Breakfast drinks are also around £3 making it a very reasonable brunch!